 2) Successfully complete the final intermediate-level course in a foreign language at a PHC-approved college or university.
 (Enrolled students should submit the Request for Transient Student Status form to obtain approval before enrolling in such courses.)

-3) Demonstrate intermediate mastery of a Classical or modern foreign language currently offered at PHC by taking a college-administered proficiency test.
+3) Demonstrate intermediate mastery of a classical or modern foreign language currently offered at PHC by taking a college-administered proficiency test.
 (See "Taking a PHC Language Proficiency Exam.")

 4) Score a 4 or 5 on one of the Advanced Placement (AP) language tests identified on the Advanced Placement Equivalency Table.
+Students choosing this option also earn Open Elective Credit.

 5) Sit for both the certified Writing Proficiency Test and the certified Oral Proficiency Interview administered by the American Council on the Teaching of Foreign Languages (ACTFL).
 Proficient students will achieve the following proficiency classifications for both assessments in a single language: